What Happens After an HIV Diagnosis?

 2. Clinical latency.
 At this phase, you may feel asymptomatic though the infection is still active.

 3. AIDS.
-Without treatment, HIV can advance to AIS.
+Without treatment, HIV can advance to AIDS.

 Interpreting your test results